BewhiskeredBard/homebridge-scout/README.md

   <small>† There are caveats to mapping a HomeKit mode to multiple Scout modes.
 Let's assume you have four Scout modes (*Home*, *Away*, *Vacation*, and *Night*) and have mapped the *Away* HomeKit mode to your *Away* and *Vacation* Scout modes.
 If you arm either the *Away* or *Vacation* Scout modes from the Scout app, HomeKit will report the mode as *Away* with no way to differentiate between the two.
 Additionally, if you arm the *Away* HomeKit mode via HomeKit, **the plug-in will arm whichever Scout mode is listed first**.
 There would be no way to arm your *Vacation* mode via HomeKit.
 This limitation is due to HomeKit's strict 3-mode design.</small>

+* **`"triggerAlarmImmediately"`:** By default, HomeKit will not consider the alarm triggered until the (optional) alarm delay has expired.
+Enabling this option causes HomeKit to consider the alarm triggered immediately.

 * **`"reverseSensorState"`:** V1 Scout systems can get into a state where all of the sensor states are reversed.
 If this option is set to `true`, it reverses the sensor state of access sensors, door panels, and motion sensors reported to HomeKit so they work correctly in this scenario.

 ### Example